kabs-d/finer-multimodal-canonicalization/docs/frozen_encoder/README.md

 ## 3. Fine-grained attribute transfer in both directions

 Each decoder predicts CUB's visible bird attributes from an image embedding.
-I train one decoder in each model's native space, then feed the aligned image embeddings from the source model into the decoder and evaluate the decoder's results.
-I use the same orthognal transform in both directions: source to target uses $Q$, while target to source uses
+I train one decoder in each model's native space, then feed the aligned image embeddings from the other model into the decoder and evaluate the decoder's results.
+I use the same orthogonal transform in both directions: source to target uses $Q$, while target to source uses
 $Q^\top$.
 The metric is the mean percentage of each bird's visible-positive ground-truth attributes that the decoder recovers.